RRZE-HPC/TheBandwidthBenchmark/README.md

 An alternative is to use [Bear](https://github.com/rizsotto/Bear), a tool that generates a compilation database for clang tooling.
-This method also will enable to jump to any definition without a previously opened buffer.
+This method also will enable to jump to any definition without previously opened buffer.
 You have to build TheBandwidthBenchmark one time with Bear as a wrapper:

 ```sh